 What Is Server-Side Tracking and How It Works in E-Commerce

-Server-side tracking is a tool that e-commerce businesses are using to analyse customer behaviour and make data-informed decisions.
+Server-side tracking is a tool that e-commerce businesses are using to analyze customer behaviour and make data-informed decisions.
 In this article, we will explore what server-side tracking is and how it can be used to enhance e-commerce experiences.

 What Is Server-Side Tracking?

 Server-side tracking is a form of web analytics that records user activities on a website by sending data directly to the server.
 E-commerce businesses use it to track customer activities, such as page views, clicks, and purchases.
 The server-side method for aggregating customer data can handle a high volume of traffic without slowing down the website.
-With the data you get, you can gain insights into customer behavior and preferences and use it to optimise the user experience and improve ROI and sales.
+With the data you get, you can gain insights into customer behavior and preferences and use it to optimize the user experience and improve ROI and sales.

 The Benefits of Server-Side Tracking for E-Commerce